TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 19/Luke 19.19.md

 ---

-And he said unto him also, Be thou also over five cities.
+"So he said to him, 'And you are to be over five cities.'